siegennop/PyPw/README.md

 ## Modules
-You will need to install the following modules:
+You will need to install the following modules with `pip3 install [module]`:

 -OS